Bruce Baber's relationships with dogs came easily. His interaction with other humans was trickier.

 The over 6-feet-tall, skinny and quiet Vietnam veteran could often be seen walking around Gainesville College Park and Duckpond areas, flanked by a band of dogs.
 They all stood at attention when they were with him.

 If Baber made his hissing noise, they would take heed as if they were his soldiers.

 Baber, 72, died Aug.
 25 after becoming ill with cancer.
 Gainesville community members reflected on their neighborhood dog-walker of almost 30 years who was described as a beloved, respected “gentle giant.”

 Gainesville resident Bhakti Cohen and her therapy dog, Gaura, were two of Baber’s clients.
 Cohen said Baber was the kind of person who preferred animals over people.

 If it weren’t for 10-month-old Gaura walking by her side, off his leash, Baber may not have stopped to talk.
-From then on, Baber was one of Gaura’s lead dogs in his pack.
+From then on, Gaura was one of the lead dogs in Baber's pack.

 Cohen believes her now 8-year-old dog was one of Baber’s favorites, even though he may have told all the dog parents that theirs was his favorite, she joked.